 EPCOT GF Dining Guide

 EPCOT is a paradise for gluten-free dining—if you know where to look.
-World Showcase has hidden gems in nearly every pavilion, though bakeries and festival booths can be hit or miss.
+World Showcase has hidden gems in nearly every pavilion, though bakeries and festival booths can be hit-or-miss.
 Quick service and table service both offer great GF options, and many spots are chef-friendly.
 Festivals require a bit more navigation but can be rewarding.

 Nine Dragons